A SAFE EXPERIENCE FOR YOU

 - We are limiting hourly attendance to control Guest flow within the Aquarium, and create a better and safer experience for all.
 This reduced capacity means you can get close up to the exhibits, but not other guests!

 - Online reservations are REQUIRED to manage capacity limits and minimize touchpoints at the entrance.

-- You will self-scan your ticket (or Annual Pass) and reservation at dedicated stations inside the Main Lobby.
+- You will self-scan your ticket (or Annual Pass) at dedicated stations inside the Main Lobby.

-- Additional hand sanitizer stations will be found throughout the Aquarium, including at the entry, exit, interactive exhibits, washrooms, etc.
+- Hand sanitizer stations will be found throughout the Aquarium, including at the entry, exit, interactive exhibits, washrooms, etc.

 - Floor graphics are located throughout the Aquarium to indicate appropriate physical distancing and one-way flow.

 - The Aquarium will maintain its high standards of cleanliness and all high-touch surfaces such as windows, railings, washrooms, and interactive exhibits will continuously be cleaned.

 - All programs, dive shows, and tours have been suspended temporarily.

 - Some areas, including the playground, touch tanks, coat check, café, and interactive exhibits will be unavailable.

 - Contactless payment via debit or credit is preferred for all purchases.

 For the health and safety of our Guests and Team Members, face coverings must be worn for the duration of your visit.

 Do children need to wear a mask?